cally-c/cally-c/README.md

 ### Hello :wave:

 <br>
 <p>I'm currently learning on data analysis with the application of R and Python.
 Here are some projects to show parts of my learning outcomes.
-Welcome to leave comments and share your opinions for discussion.:smile:</p>
+Welcome to share your opinions.:smile:</p>
 </br>

 #### 1. Master Degree's Coursework